 The Run is still quite a spectacle, bearing in mind that to take part the vehicles must be well over 100 years old.
 Many of them are three-wheelers, some carry only the driver, and many are without any form of protection from the weather (which has at times been pretty cruel!).

-The late Ron Shaw who ran a garage in Crawley keenly took part in almost every run from WWII until his death in the 1980s and many local petrol heads turn out to line the route on the big day to watch while some car clubs foregather at a chosen watering-hole.
-Morgan and Triumph owners do so at Staplefield Common and so even if you can’t take part you can still watch the cavalcade go by in what has become one of the major motoring events of the year.
-The 125th Anniversary of the Run is now scheduled to take place on Sunday 7 November 2021 and I can’t wait to be back on the roadside, come rain or shine, cheering them on.
+The late Ron Shaw who ran a garage in Crawley keenly took part in almost every run from WWII until his death in the 1980s and many local petrol heads turn out to line the route on the big day to watch, while some car clubs foregather at a chosen watering-hole.
+Morgan and Triumph owners do so at Staplefield Common and so even if you can’t take part, you can still watch the cavalcade go by in what has become one of the major motoring events of the year.
+This year’s Run will take place on the 6th of November 2022 and I can’t wait to be back on the roadside, come rain or shine, cheering them on.